eramdam/damien.zone/src/blog/2025/02-26-modding-balatro-on-pc-to-add-touch-controls.md

 ---
 title: Modding Balatro on PC to add touch controls
-date: 2025-01-16T01:20:13.153Z
+date: 2025-02-27T00:04:55.304Z
-tags: [
+tags:
-  "games",
-  "programming",
-  "Balatro"
-]
+  - games
+  - programming
+  - Balatro
+description: >-
-description: "I've made a Balatro mod that adds the touch controls of the iOS version on PC.
-It's called \"Sticky Fingers\" and is available to download on https://github.com/eramdam/sticky-fingers!
-This post will is mostly about the process of making the mod itself."
+  I've made a Balatro mod that adds the touch controls of the iOS version on PC.
+  It's called "Sticky Fingers" and is available to download on GitHub !
+This post will is mostly about the process of making the mod itself.
 image: /img/blog/balatro-touch/balatro-touch-mode.webp
+slug: modding-balatro-on-pc-to-add-touch-controls
 ---

 ![](/img/blog/balatro-touch/balatro-touch-mode.webp)

 _TL;DR: I've made a Balatro mod that adds the touch controls of the iOS version on PC.
-It's called "Sticky Fingers" and is available to download on https://github.com/eramdam/sticky-fingers!
+It's called "Sticky Fingers" and is available to [download on GitHub](https://github.com/eramdam/sticky-fingers)!
 This post will is mostly about the process of making the mod itself._

 ## How I got here